How to Build Community within Your Remote Team

 Synchronous vs. Asynchronous Communication

 With a remote team, it can be hard to replicate the communication that typically takes place in an office.
-Emails may be flying back and forth in regards to upcoming deadlines, but what about other conversations?
+Emails may be flying back and forth in regard to upcoming deadlines, but what about other conversations?
 There’s still a need for lighthearted, friendly banter and talking about the day.
 Build your remote team's rapport through random conversations.

 In this case, creating synchronous communication can help your remote team bond, even if they’re across the country or the world.
 Programs like Slack or Hipchat are key for developing a community-wide rapport.